Wednesday, December 16, 2020

 Fabrizio Plessi - The Golden Age at Correr Museum in September - Photo: Cat Bauer

-Long before every person on the planet was running around with a smartphone, Plessi worked with electronic media -- as far back as 1968 his artistic focus was on water, which he expressed in film, video installations and performances.
+Long before every person on the planet was running around with a smartphone, Plessi worked with electronic media.
+As far back as 1968 his artistic focus was on water, which he expressed in film, video installations and performances.
 The very first time electronic media was shown at a film festival was Plessi's Underwater presented at the Venice Film Festival in 1981.
 Throughout his long career he has exhibited works throughout the world with titles such as Waterfire, Digital Fall, Digital Islands, Water Fall II, Water Windows, Liquid Labyrinth, Liquid Life, Liquid Light, Splash -- creating liquid electronic images is what Plessi does, so it should be no surprise that he would create Digital Christmas.
 Like many artists, the 80-year-old Plessi is ahead of his time.

 Venice Christmas Tree 2017 - Photo: Cat Bauer